insurgency/aioa2squery/docs/custom.rst

 =======================

-Ideally the majority of library users shouldn't need to craft any custom queries or responses, but since the query protocol is so divergent and nuanced across many games and Source Engine versions the library provides some low-level facilities to easily craft, send custom queries for your particular needs without having to do any dirty monkey patching.
+Ideally the majority of library users shouldn't need to craft any custom queries or responses, but since the query protocol is so divergent across different games and Source Engine versions some low-level facilities are provided to allow crafting and sending custom queries without having to do any dirty monkey patching.

-Firstly a bytes-buffer class is included that inherits :class:`io.BytesIO` and provides read/write methods for the different :valve-wiki:`packet field data types <Server_queries#Data_Types>`.
+Firstly, a bytes-buffer class is included that inherits :class:`io.BytesIO` and provides read and write methods for the different :valve-wiki:`packet field data types <Server_queries#Data_Types>`.
 This can be useful for any custom low-level packet crafting or handling with the query protocol or even uses outside of this library.